gmvi/CodeDay-Playlist/README.md

 5. Run program.py, and point it to /music/main.
 It will take a while to build the database.
 6. The web interface will be at your LAN IP address on port 80.
 7. (optional) You can create other libraries as /music/*, or point program.py to your another library's root node, provided it follows a &lt;root&gt;/&lt;artist&gt;/&lt;album&gt;/&lt;track&gt; structure.
 Any filename formatting scheme is fine, provided metadata is present, and (artistless) files in the root directory or files directly under artist folders will be handled properly as well.
+*.
+At this time you have to physically delete the library's cdp.db file and restart the program if you want it to recognize filesystem changes.

-**Please Note: if you run program.py in IDLE, you should set DEBUG = True, otherwise, raw_input will block flask's logging to stderr, blocking requests**
+**Please Note: if you run program.py in IDLE, you should set DEBUG = True or ctrl-c out after loading the database (same effect), otherwise, raw_input will block flask's logging to stderr, blocking requests**

 ### Supported file formats ##
 * mp3